luxmargos/compose-cat/README.md

 ### `CMP_PROJECT_NAME`

+- If user has `-p, --project-name` already, this variable will be ignored.
 - If set, passed as `-p, --project-name ${CMP_PROJECT_NAME}` to the compose command.
 - Useful for selecting per-profile project names.